 you may configure the AWS CLI profile for the Wasabi account using the Wasabi keys ahead of time

-NOTE that it is optional for you to use credential files to run your code but it is always a best practice to use such implementation wherein your credential keys are in a file stored on your local machine rather than being part of your actual code or entering Keys at runtime prompt
+NOTE that it is optional for you to use credential files to run your code, but it is always a best practice to use such an implementation wherein your credential keys are in a file stored on your local machine rather than being part of your actual code or entering Keys at runtime prompt

 In this example, we have set the profile name as "username" in the "~/.aws/credentials" file.